worstprgr/anonymous-yt-search/README.md

 # Anonymous YT Search
 I wanted to search YouTube without an account or API key via Google Cloud, while getting the search results as a JSON response.
 So I researched an anonymous alternative, and boiled down the request header & body to the mandatory items.

+> [!Warning]
+> *This approach might change over time, if Youtube decides to change their APIs or payload/header requirements*

 ## 1. Get the 'Guest' API Key
 **GET-Request:** `https://www.youtube.com/?themeRefresh=1`